amejiarosario/dsa.js-data-structures-algorithms-javascript/README.md

 1. Understand the problem
 1. Build a simple example (no edge cases yet)
 1. Brainstorm solutions (greedy algorithm, Divide and Conquer, Backtracking, brute force)
-1. Test your solution on the simple example (mentally)
+1. Test your answer on the simple example (mentally)
 1. Optimize the solution
 1. Write Code, yes, now you can code.
 1. Test your written code